mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_activities.md

 * You will receive the link to another classmate's documentation page.
 Follow their documentation to produce the same result.
 * Take notes on what worked and what didn't work.
 * Share 1 positive aspect + 1 needs improvement aspect with your partner.
+* Reference the comments from your peer reviewer in the Documentation assignment for Unit 2.

 ### Visualization
 * Spend some time on [HelpMeViz](http://helpmeviz.com) and [Part 4 of Data + Design](https://infoactive.co/data-design/part04.html).
 Take note of the problems and solutions that both sites present.
 * Review your classmate's visualization.
 * Share 1 positive + 1 needs improvement.
+* Reference the comments from your peer reviewer in the Documentation assignment for Unit 2.